 - Girls: in front of Boathouse by Washburn Cove

-The Residential Life Co-Director or other appropriate faculty member present becomes the designated Person-In-Charge (PIC).
+The Co-Deans of Residential Life or other appropriate faculty member present becomes the designated Person-In-Charge (PIC).

 Corridor Parents: Security will hold detailed meetings with your corridor at the beginning of the year and again mid-year, but it is still your responsibility to be aware of all emergency procedures and to make sure that all students on your corridor are familiar with them.

-More detailed fire-safety instructions are included in the School’s Emergency Procedures Guide.
+*More detailed instructions are included in the School’s Emergency Procedures Guide.

 Know What to Do in Advance